Kootenays: Economy

 Ymir, Warfield, Montrose, Fruitvale, Salmo, Trail, Nelson, Slocan, Playmor, Winlaw, Cranbrook, Kimberley, Fernie, Castlegar, Rossland, Erickson, and Creston.

-The region has a large network of outdoor activity operators, with the biggest facilities including lift, cat and heli-skiing.
-This includes some of the oldest resorts in North America such as Red Mountain, and largest Revelstoke Mountain.
-The highway that connects them all has been named the powder highway.
+The region has a large network of outdoor activity operators, with the biggest facilities including lift, cat and heliskiing.
+This includes some of the oldest resorts in North America, such as Red Mountain, and largest Revelstoke Mountain.
+The highway that connects them all has been named the Powder Highway.

 With the emergence of fibre internet, digital nomads and technology developers are now a growing part of the economy.
 Several coworking and innovation centres have sprouted including Kootenay Lake Innovation Centre.

-A number of Community Radio stations exist in the region, most notably CJLY-FM in Nelson, CIDO-FM in Creston and Stoke FM in Revelstoke.
-These stations usually operate either as Cooperatives or as non-profit Societies.
+A number of community radio stations exist in the region, most notably CJLY-FM in Nelson, CIDO-FM in Creston and Stoke FM in Revelstoke.
+These stations usually operate either as cooperatives or as nonprofit organization.
 Since 2001, The Kootenay Mountain Culture has brought the bioregion together under one magazine.
 It covers a range of topics including outdoor adventure, environmental issues, arts and culture, local events, and profiles of people living in the region.